 Abandonment example – wife claims an inheritance, the deceased husband’s sister claims that the wife abandoned the husband and moved to a different state.
 Her estate lawyer defends by saying that the couple consensually moved to different states; there was no abandonment on the wife’s part.

 “Zeroing out” the estate – executor, son of the decedent, claims that a multi-million dollar estate somehow owes money than it has.
 A contested accounting proceeding ensues, where we have a disagreement over the numbers.

 New York elective share laws are complicated, and experience in the Surrogate’s Court practice is paramount when dealing with those claims.
-Call the Law Offices of Albert Goodwin at (212) 233-1233 and make an appointment to discuss spousal claims and rights to the estate.
+Call the Law Offices of Albert Goodwin at (212) 233-1233, New York estate, guardianship, wills, trust, medicaid and probate lawyer, and make an appointment to discuss spousal claims and rights to the estate.

 Submit your review

 This is a great lawyer, helped me every step of the way